What's New

 The BI Unit IHBR

-THE SCIENCE OF BEHAVIOUR CHANGE: BEYOND COMMON ASSUMPTIONS
+THE SCIENCE OF BEHAVIOUR & NBSP CHANGE: BEYOND COMMON ASSUMPTIONS

 From January 29th to 31st, Dr. Saiful Adli bin Suhaimi, Head of the Behaviour Insights Unit, was invited to participate in the Workshop for the Production of Promotional Materials for the National Health Promotion Campaign 2024/2025, hosted in Port Dickson.
 The workshop was organized by the Health Education Division and attended by various health professionals, including pharmacists, medical officers, dietitians, and health education officers.